Ah, fried halloumi. You springy, squidgy, salty, delicious little cheese.

 - Remove from heat and put in bowl to the side.

-- Slice the halloumi into strips and fry in olive oil until browned on both sides.
+- Slice the halloumi into strips and fry until browned on both sides.
+No oil necessary.

 - Rip the dill.
 When the halloumi is ready, place the pepper-onion mix onto plates and layer the halloumi on top.
 Garnish with the pistachios and dill.
 That’s it, ready!